FoxInFlame/MyAnimeListAdder/README.md

 # QuickMyAnimeList
-QuickMyAnimeList (QMAL) is a handy Chrome extension that allows you to edit, add, or delete an anime in your MyAnimeList list.
+QuickMyAnimeList (QuickMAL) is a handy Chrome extension that allows you to edit, add, or delete an anime in your MyAnimeList list.
 Of course, there are many more features...?

 ## Official Website
 Official QuickMyAnimeList website is at http://www.foxinflame.tk/QuickMyAnimeList